-'''

-from matplotlib import pyplot as plt
+''' from matplotlib import pyplot as plt

-from pylinac.core.image_generator import AS1000Image

-from pylinac.core.image_generator.layers import FilteredFieldLayer, GaussianFilterLayer
+from pylinac.core.image_generator import AS1000Image from pylinac.core.image_generator.layers import FilteredFieldLayer, GaussianFilterLayer

 as1000 = AS1000Image() # this will set the pixel size and shape automatically

 as1000.add_layer(FilteredFieldLayer(field_size_mm=(50, 50))) # create a 50x50mm square

 field

-as1000.add_layer(GaussianFilterLayer(sigma_mm=2)) # add an image-wide gaussian to_______simulate penumbra/scatter
+as1000.add_layer(GaussianFilterLayer(sigma_mm=2)) # add an image-wide gaussian to

+simulate penumbra/scatter

-as1000.generate_dicom(file_out_name="my_AS1000.dcm", gantry_angle=45) # create a DICOM_______field
+as1000.generate_dicom(file_out_name="my_AS1000.dcm", gantry_angle=45) # create a DICOM

-plot the simulated image
+file with the simulated image

 plot the generated image

 plt.imshow(as1000.image)

 '''

-4.18.3 Layers & Simulators
+6.18.3 Layers & Simulators

 Layers are very simple structures.
-They usually have constructor arguments specific to the layer and always define an apply method with the signature .apply(image, pixel\size) -> image.
+They usually have constructor arguments specific to the layer and always define an apply method with the signature .apply(image, pixel_size) -> image.
 The apply method returns the modified image (a numpy array).
 That's it!

 Simulators are also simple and define the parameters of the image to which layers are added.
-They have pixel\size and shape properties and always have an add\layer method with the signature .add\layer(layer: Layer).
-They also have a generate\dicom method for dumping the image along with mostly stock metadata to DICOM.
+They have pixel_size and shape properties and always have an add_layer method with the signature .add_layer(layer: Layer).
+They also have a generate_dicom method for dumping the image along with mostly stock metadata to DICOM.

-4.18.4 Extending Layers & Simulators
+6.18.4 Extending Layers & Simulators